 Competition: Colonial Penn vs. Mutual of Omaha

 Mutual of Omaha is an older insurance company than Colonial Penn and was founded in 1909.
-The company is a Fortune 500 company, has A+ ratings from AM Best, and ranks third overall among all life insurance companies by JD Power.
+The company is a Fortune 500 company, has A+ ratings from AM Best, and ranks fifth overall among all life insurance companies by JD Power.
 Customers should choose Mutual of Omaha if they want a more financially stable company, better customer satisfaction, and reportedly better prices.
 In fact, Mutual of Omaha customers can reportedly purchase almost twice as much coverage from Mutual of Omaha for each dollar of premium.

-Final Verdict: A Great Choice for Exam-Free Coverage
+A Great Choice for Exam-Free Coverage

 Colonial Penn is a good potential option for customers who want to buy life insurance without a medical exam.
 However, other providers tend to offer more types of insurance, additional riders, and other benefits that Colonial Penn lacks.
 Other providers—Mutual of Omaha included—can also offer lower premiums for each dollar of coverage.
 The fact that they get complaints that deny coverage leaves us leary about making a solid recommendation for the company.